-AFCON 2019 knockout: Mali vs. Ivory Coast, Ghana vs. Tunisia | Africanews
+AFCON 2019 knockout: Mali vs. Ivory Coast, second half underway | Africanews

 Yet-to-be played games slated for June 8.
 Mali vs. Ivory Coast in Suez (first fixture), Ghana vs. Tunisia in Ismailia (final fixture of round of 16.

-June 8: Mali vs. Ivory Coast, Ghana vs. Tunisia
+June 8: Mali vs. Ivory Coast updates

 Mali and Ivory Coast will play in an all West Africa fixture in Suez, whiles Ghana take on Tunisia in Ismailia.